simplymichael/smart-form-validator/README.md

   .addRule(rule)
 ```

-**Note:** We can create custom rules and write custom validators that check for and enforce these rule.
+**Note:** We can create custom rules and write custom validators that check for these rules.
 See the the section on [Customizing Smart Form Validator](#customizing-smart-form-validator) for more.

 ### 3. Validators
-Validators are rule enforcers.
+Validators are like rule "enforcers".
 A validator is a function that checks that the data entered into a field
 complies with the constraints placed on that field.

 ### Default validators
-The following validators come built-in corresponding with the built-in rules:
+The following validators come built-in corresponding with the default constraints:
 - **`alphaValidator`:** checks that a field contains only the letters `A - Z`, underscores (`_`), and dashes (`-`).
-  The field can also accept whitespace characters with the `allowWhitespace` rule set to true.
+  The field can also accept whitespace characters with the `allowWhitespace` constraint set to `true`.
-  To perform a case-insensitive check, set the `matchCase` rule to `false`.
+  To perform a case-insensitive check, set the `matchCase` constraint to `false`.
 - **`alphanumericValidator`:** checks that a field contains only the letters `A - Z`, the numbers `0 - 9`,
   underscores (`_`), and dashes (`-`).
-  The field can also accept whitespace characters with the `allowWhitespace` rule set to true.
+  The field can also accept whitespace characters with `allowWhitespace` set to true.
-  To perform a case-insensitive check, set the `matchCase` rule to `false`.
+  To perform a case-insensitive check, set `matchCase` to `false`.
 - **`asciiTextValidator`:** checks that a field contains only characters from the [ASCII character-set][ascii].
-  This validator accepts whitespace characters by default irrespective of the value of the `allowWhitespace` rule.
+  This validator accepts whitespace characters by default irrespective of the value of `allowWhitespace`.
-  However, we can specify a case-insensitive match by setting the `matchCase` rule to `false`.
+  However, we can specify a case-insensitive match by setting `matchCase` to `false`.
-- **`emailValidator`:** checks that the value entered into the field has a valid email form.
+- **`emailValidator`:** checks that the value entered into the field has a valid email format.
 - **`lengthValidator`:** checks that the value entered in the field is between the minimum
   and/or maximum specified length.
 - **`numberValidator`:** checks that a field contains only the numbers `0 - 9`.
-  The field can also accept whitespace characters with the `allowWhitespace` rule set to true.
+  The field can also accept whitespace characters with `allowWhitespace` set to true.
-- **`regexValidator`:** checks that a field's value conforms to a custom regex constraint.
+- **`regexValidator`:** checks that a field's value conforms to a custom regular expression constraint.
-- **`requiredFieldValidator`:** checks that a field is not empty, and has some data entered into it.
+- **`requiredFieldValidator`:** checks that a field has some data entered into it.

-**Notes:**:
+**Notes**
-- For a constraint to be enforced, there must be a corresponding validator defined to check for it.
+- For a constraint to be checked during validation, there must be a corresponding validator defined for it.
-- We can create custom validators that make use of the available rules or that define their own rules.
+- We can create custom validators that make use of the [default constraints](#default-constraints)
+  or that define their own rules.
   See the [Creating custom validators](#creating-custom-validators) section for more on how to do this.

 ### 4. Effects
-An Effect represents an action to be taken based on the outcome of a field's validatiion.
+An Effect represents an action to be taken based on the outcome of a field's validation.
 We can, for example, use an effect to display hints to the user as they input data into a field,
 to disable the submit button and prevent the form from being submitted unless every other field has valid input,
 or to add some special CSS effects to a field to indicate its state as either *valid* or *invalid*.